DanielBarnes18/IBM-Data-Science-Professional-Certificate/03. Data Science Methodology/README.md

 - The six stages in the Cross Industry Process for Data Mining (CRISP-DM) methodology, including Business Understanding and Data Understanding

 ## Key Skills Learned 🔑
-- The use of data science methodologies to solve business problems in a structured, consistent manner.
+- The use of methodologies to solve business problems in a structured, consistent manner.
 - An understanding of the importance of methodologies in data science.

 ## Certificates 🏆